Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/wondering witches.md

 During the game, players must cooperate, try different potions, and above all _think logically_ to solve the puzzle.

-Visit my blog to read [in-depth developer diaries](https://pandaqi.com/blog/boardgames/wondering-witches) about this game.

-(**Update!** This game received a major update several years later.
+**Update!** This game received a major update several years later.
 The core puzzle mechanic was strong, but my first implementation felt lacking.
-I fixed that.)
+I fixed that.

 ## What's special about this project?
 Two things: